hipe/tmx/lib/skylab/face/doc/issues/005-the-entity-library/012-the-sacred-four.md

 multiplying itself by itself; so in this sense, four is a number whose degree of self-reflected-ness inside of it makes it perfect for this library.

+EDIT: (the below is from `pack_fields_and_options`, ancestor of `unpack_field_values`. and still seems somewhat relevant but not there.)

+experimentally many methods in the entity library take the "sacred four" parameters [#fa-012]. freqently requests coming in from the client will munge the two namespaces (one of business-level fields, (e.g "email") and the other of controller-level options (e.g `verbose`), however the entity library insists on more rigidity and structure than this.

+experimentally your API actions defines parameters (a.k.a fields) using meta-fields that tag meta-info about each field, e.g whether the field is a "field" field or an "option" field.

+So, of each field in this field box reflector, along the categories of:
+  `field` and `option`,
+when each field falls into one (or more wtf) of these two categories one hash is made for each category, with its names being the field name and its values being the field's values. result is always an array of two hashes.